 As we continue towards this Fall, we wanted to spotlight various members of the Sunset Overdrive team with some questions you hopefully haven’t seen answered elsewhere.
 Get to know the Sunset Overdrive team.
-To kick us off, we talk to the man himself, Creative Director Marcus Smith.
+This week we talk to Game Director Drew Murray.

 What’s your favorite video game of all time?

 Ratchet & Clank: Up Your Arsenal.
 I already loved Ratchet – the colors, the weapons, the combat, the tight controls, the humor, the minigames, the variety of mechanics, the different planets – and Up Your Arsenal took everything that was already great about the franchise and made it so much better.
 It cemented my desire to come to Insomniac to figure out how they made such great games.
 We’ve described Sunset Overdrive as “the game for adults who grew up loving Spyro and Ratchet,” because that’s who we are.

 If your city was overrun by mutants who had drank Overcharge, how would you survive?